thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 A text message.

 "See?
 I am not a scammer.
-I know your card info all along (************) but did not use it" *Damn it!
+I know your card info all along (************) but did not use it."
+"If I want to distract you, could have just left you sleep instead."

+*Damn it!
 They anticipated me verifying my bank activity.
 They proved their point even further.*

-"I don't have a lot of time though.
-The key to your project is the seeding sequence."
-"I could have told you this earlier, but it never worked out, you've always invariably lost your mind."
-*They know about my project.
-Of course they do.
-But seeding sequence?
-That's just outrageous.*

 *What am I missing?* Right.
 They know what you are doing, so you turned off the house cam.

 *But what if this is exactly what they want me to do?
 To go online and binge and do nothing?*
 You started to get very frustrated.
 How many level of reverse-anticipation is going on here?

 "I know you are frustrated.
 Nothing is going to happen to your money at least.
 Right?"

 *Right, I've locked all my cards.
 Oh shit.
 All they want me to do is to sign in my bank account!*
 *There must be a keylogger installed on my PC.
 Now they know my password god damn it!*

-"I know your bank account, yes.
-I also know a bunch of others.
-You don't have much money."
-"I could have spent your money all along, but I didn't.
-I am still here.
+"I know your password since forever.
+But you set up 2-step verification so it shouldn't matter.

+*Right, my phone is here.
+They aren't going to do anything without it.*

+"Think.
 If I am a scammer, why would I risk hanging around chatting nonsense like this?"
 "That is just more footprints.
 Scammers don't work like that.
 They are busy, their hit rate is very low.
+They move on.
-You are certainly not a worthy target."
+Moreover, you are certainly not a worthy target."

-*Okay, that make sense.
-Let me call 911 first*.
+*Okay, that make sense...*

 "Calm down, I am indeed the god you talk about in your blog post.
 Or should I say, the creator?"